 - Election of Directors

-- 01 Joseph J. Echevarria 02 - Scott Letier
+- 01 Joseph J. Echevarria

+- 02 Scott Letier

 - 03 Jesse A. Lynn

 - 04 Nichelle Maynard-Elliott

 - 05 Steven D. Miller

 - 06 James L. Nelson

 - 07 Margarita Paláu-Hernández

 - 08 Giovanni ("John") Visentin

-- 2. Ratify the appointment of PricewaterhouseCoopers LLP (PwC) as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+- Ratify the appointment of PricewaterhouseCoopers LLP (PwC) as our independent registered public accounting firm for the fiscal year ending December 31, 2022.

-- 3. Approval, on an advisory basis, of the 2021 compensation of our named executive officers.
+- Approval, on an advisory basis, of the 2021 compensation of our named executive officers.

-- 4. Approve an amendment to the Company's amended and restated Certificate of Incorporation to permit shareholders to act by written consent.
+- Approve an amendment to the Company's amended and restated Certificate of Incorporation to permit shareholders to act by written consent.

-- 5. Consideration of a shareholder proposal for shareholder right to call a special shareholder meeting, if properly presented at the Annual Meeting.
+- Consideration of a shareholder proposal to give shareholders the right to call a special meeting of shareholders, if properly presented to the Annual Meeting.